 When efforts were made to standardise the playing of football in New Zealand, the form of the game associated with Rugby School was seen as the most desirable.
 In 1876 the grandly named Kindersley Camilo Montague Lewin, who had played the Rugbeian game in England, persuaded the fledgling Christchurch Football Club to adopt it.
 Keen to head off Victorian Rules Lewin, the father of Canterbury rugby, set about organising the country’s first union of rugby clubs.
 He found a willing partner in Timaru’s George Hamersley, a former England rugby international who had set up two clubs.
 Their collaboration led to the formation in 1879 of the Canterbury Rugby Union, which stretched from Rangiora in the north to Timaru in the south.

 South Canterbury split from its parent union in 1888.
 In 1904 South Canterbury spawned a sub-union, Ashburton County.
 This was taken under the wing of the Canterbury Rugby Union the following year before going it alone from 1927.
 The name was changed to Mid Canterbury in 1952.

 Based at the Ashburton Showgrounds, the Mid Canterbury Rugby Union currently has six Ashburton-based clubs plus Methven, Mt Somers and Rakaia.

 The representative team’s colours are green and yellow.
-Mid Canterbury currently competes in the Heartland Championship, a competition for New Zealand’s amateur and semi-professional provincial union.
+Mid Canterbury currently competes in the semi-professional Heartland Championship.
 Along with South Canterbury, Buller, Tasman, West Coast and Canterbury, it is part of the highly successful Crusaders Super Rugby franchise.